jdubuisson/mfz-ra-rules/pages/02.intro/04.scale/docs.md

 torso.
-Otherwise, MFZ has no restrictions on what a frame should look like, what colors or parts to be used, and if you don't want to use Legos, a Gundam model with removable systems is fine, too.
+Otherwise, MFZ has no restrictions on what a frame should look like, what colors or parts to be used, and if you don't want to use LEGO®, a Gundam model with removable systems is fine, too.